bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+#### Version 1.0.2
+- Changed: Don't load example field types
+- Fixed: jQuery is needed for debug output but was not enqueued
+- Small bugfixes
+- Added unit tests.
+Hopefully this makes it easier for me to spot bugs in the future.
+Btw: these are the first unit tests I've ever written, so please feel free to comment on the way I've done it! :)

 #### Version 1.0.1
 - Fixed: some warning and notice-errors, for example when a post connector did not have any field groups connected